 Manufacturers have a much more important audience than average consumers.
 The big sales for manufacturing happen when you close a deal with a new distributor, dealer, or retail company, and it's important to market to them, specifically.
-While a lot of marketers will say that SEO is king, and that if your landing page is easily found on Google then your job is done, we at Water Street have some other opinions regarding that.
+A lot of marketers will say that SEO is king, and that if your landing page is easily found on Google then your job is done.
+Well, we at Water Street have some other opinions regarding that.

 It doesn't matter how many people see your page in their Google searches if they're not interested in your products or content.
 After all, converting visitors into qualified leads is the name of the game, here.
 Landing pages are a great way for manufacturers to convert visitors into qualified leads.
 (If you need a refresher on some general landing page pointers, check out my previous post, Tips for Creating a Successful Landing Page.)
 By focusing on your content and audience, your landing pages should target all stages of the sales funnel, not just the top.
 That's not to say SEO isn't important; it's but one strategy you should employ when creating landing pages for your products/services.